tob-asco/seeds/tags.md

 ## `EDU - Education`
-2. universities
+2. `teaching style`
+   - :cool: we have the feeling that there should be better styles
+   - :cool: looking for suggestions to throw at your teacher
-   - :abacus: new teaching styles
+   - :abacus: new styles
+   - :abacus: digital styles (e.g. new software)
+   - :abacus: just listing the style of your favourite prof.
+4. universities
-4. `educational system`
+5. `educational system`
    - :cool: largely discussed e.g. in news or politics
    - :cool: one spends so much time in school
    - :abacus: ideas about time (of day, of week, of life)
    - :abacus: brand new systems like Steiner's or Montessori's
-5. `early development`
+6. `early development`
    - :cool: such a critical phase of life
    - :cool: new parents nowadays are extremely cautious and informed, i.e. interested
    - :abacus: babies, Kitas, Kindergardens, primary schools
-6. elderlies
+7. elderlies
    - :abacus: systems adapted to old people
    - :abacus: people live longer, what to do after 65?